Boredoms

 Boredoms (ボアダムス) (later known as V∞redoms) is a rock band from Osaka, Japan formed in 1986.
-The band's sound is often referred to as noise rock, or sometimes Japanoise (Japan’s noise music scene), though their more recent records have moved toward repetitive psychedelic rock, ambient soundscapes, and tribal drumming.
+The band's sound is often referred to as noise rock, or sometimes Japanoise (Japan's noise music scene), though their more recent records have moved toward repetitive psychedelic rock, ambient soundscapes, and tribal drumming.

-The band has a vast and sometimes confusing discography.
+The band has a vast discography.
 Many band members have rotated through the group over the years, often using a number of various stage names.
 Singer Yamantaka Eye is the closest the band has to a frontman; his style includes a range of baffling screams, babbling, electronic effects, and very heavy post-production.
 Drummer/keyboard player/vocalist Yoshimi P-We is featured on most Boredoms recordings.